NobleMajo/codec/README.md

 ### User CLI
 The `codec` command is the CodeC-User-CLI Tools that users can use in the CodeC instance in their terminal.
-They can use the tool to restart their own container, change passwords, and make other settings, such as enabling and disabling modules.
+They can use the tool to restart their own container, change passwords, and make other settings, such as enabling and disabling Mods.

 #### restart
 Restart the current user instance: